 This plan includes "reasonable vigilance measures designed to identify risks and prevent serious violations of human rights and fundamental freedoms, the health and safety of persons and the environment, resulting from the activities of the company and those of the companies it controls within the meaning of paragraph II of Article L. 233-16, directly or indirectly, as well as from the activities of subcontractors or suppliers with which it has an established business relationship, when these activities are related to this relationship”.

 The plan is intended to be drawn up in association with “the company’s stakeholders” and, where appropriate, within the framework of multi-stakeholder initiatives within the same industry or at the territorial level.
 By expressly referring to the company’s stakeholders, the law of March 27, 2017 underlines the importance of “stakeholders”, a core concept in compliance and CSR.

-When the company does not draw up a vigilance plan or draws up one that does not meet the requirements of the French Commercial Code, a formal notice to comply mechanism is provided for.
-If the company does not meet its obligations within three months as from the formal notice to comply, then any person with a legitimate interest in the matter at stake may petition the competent court to issue an injunction to comply with law, subject to a potential financial penalty, and the president of the court, ruling in summary proceedings, may be petitioned for the same purpose.
+Where the company does not draw up a vigilance plan or draws up one that does not meet the requirements of the French Commercial Code, a formal 'notice to comply' mechanism is provided for.
+If the company does not meet its obligations within three months from the formal notice to comply, then any person with a legitimate interest in the matter at stake may petition the competent court to issue an injunction to comply with law, subject to a potential financial penalty, and the president of the court, ruling in summary proceedings, may be petitioned for the same purpose.

-Finally, civil liability can attach in case of failure to comply with the duty of care.
+Finally, civil liability may attach in case of failure to comply with the duty of care.
 The person in breach shall compensate the prejudice that the performance of his/her obligations would have avoided.

-Our team remains available to assist you in developing or improving your vigilance plan in order to comply with best market practices.
+Our team remains available to assist you in developing or improving your vigilance plan in order to comply with current legislation and best market practices.